Ruthwik/StockPredictionServices/README.md

  1. Import the StockPrediction.postman_collection.json into the Postman.
  2. Go to body of "Predict stock value for a date".
 Change the date and send the request.
-    The sample reponse would be
+    The sample response would be
     ```
     {
     "price": 177.067266992859